UstDoesTech/ust-blog/content/posts/philosophy/on-perspective/index.md

 ---

-There has been a lot of noise recently in the news and elsewhere with regards to pay increases, such as doctors and teachers threatening [strike action over pay increases of 4% (or more)](https://www.bbc.co.uk/news/articles/c8jg1zyejeno).
+There has been a lot of noise recently in the news and elsewhere about fairness, value, and what people feel they deserve - especially in the face of challenging economic or professional realities.

-To which my initial response was “have some perspective, some people are getting a smaller percentage increase” only to find my words echoed back to me.
-Shock, horror, I was caught in my own hypocrisy.
-It is all about perspective but what is it?
+To which my initial response was "have some perspective, others have it tougher" only to find my words echoed back to me.
+Shock, horror - I was caught in my own hypocrisy.
+It is all about perspective, but what *is* it?

 ## Perspective is a truth

-Perspective is a view of what and how we see the world, it is what makes up the truth we witness, but a perspective, our perspective, is scoped only to us.
+Perspective is a view of what and how we see the world.
+It is what makes up the truth we witness, but a perspective, our perspective, is scoped only to us.
 The truth we build off this perspective is limited, so in order to get a richer, fuller truth we must consider other perspectives.

-This is not to say that we should adopt a Panglossian approach to considering other perspectives, as it is most certainly true that someone else has it worse than us, and if we don't like the circumstances we find ourselves in, we are free to change them.
+This is not to say that we should adopt a Panglossian approach to considering other perspectives, as it is most certainly true that someone else has it worse than us.
+If we don't like the circumstances we find ourselves in, we are free to change them.
 Whether that is through collective action, individual choice, or acceptance of the situation.
 But getting other perspectives allows us to understand why the situation exists in the first place.

 ## How can we gain perspective?

 We already have our own perspective, so why do we need others?
 Gaining perspective is really a matter of gaining truth, by piecing together different views that exist of an event.

-Ultimately, we can only gain perspective through openness and curiosity.
+Ultimately, we can only gain perspective through **openness** and **curiosity**.
 If we're not open, any additional perspective will be closed to us.
 If we're not curious, we'll never find additional perspectives.

 But a word of caution prevails - perspectives are as flawed as the humans that create them.
 They are ingrained with our biases and our belief systems, so untangling all that will provide clarity, even though the task to distill truth from perspective is difficult and a skill that needs constant practice.

 In Mission Impossible: The Final Reckoning (the font of philosophical knowledge), one character apologises to another character for ruining their life.
 The other character responds by saying it's all a matter of perspective, if the first character hadn't done what they did, then this character would not have lived the life they had.
+It's a surprisingly powerful reminder.

 ## Check yourself before you wreck yourself

 So...
-I got caught up in my own hypocrisy because I was too focused on the numbers, rather than the people behind the numbers.
-And I had to check myself, assess my own perspective, and to realise that everyone has their take on a situation.
-Perhaps, for some, a 4% pay increase is not enough, but for others it is more than they could ever hope for.
+I got caught up in my own hypocrisy because I was too focused on comparisons and numbers, rather than the people behind the situations.
+And I had to pause, assess my own perspective, and to realise that everyone has their take on a situation.

-For myself, I had to realise that I am in a position of privilege where I am fortunate to be in a position where I can afford to live comfortably.
-My wife often complains to me about my obsession with the ['plight of HENRY'](https://www.economist.com/britain/2025/03/26/who-will-speak-for-henry) - which is largely to do with a desire for tax simplification, but that is a different story.
+For myself, I’ve had to acknowledge a degree of privilege.
+I live comfortably.
+My wife often teases me about my fixation with the ['plight of HENRY'](https://www.economist.com/britain/2025/03/26/who-will-speak-for-henry) - a concept mostly tied to the complexity of tax policy, but that's a topic for another time.
 In short, by focusing on my own perspective, I am blinded to the perspectives of others and start becoming resentful of others - filled with my own self-righteousness and indignation.

 I had to check myself before I wrecked myself.

 Will it change my perspective?
 Probably not, my perspective is still my own - and I own it.
-But that does not mean that I should not care about others who are not in the same position as me.
-In fact, it is my responsibility to gather perspectives from those who are not in the same position as me, to understand their perspectives and to empathise with their situation.
+But I do have a responsibility to gather perspectives from those who are not in the same position as me, to understand their perspectives and to empathise with their situation.

 ## The truth will set us free